Assistant Professor of Music

 Phone: (773) 702-9055

-He has received awards from the American Academy of Arts and Letters and ASCAP, and first prize in the Sixth International Dutilleux Competition (2008), as well as a Rome Prize (2012), resulting in a yearlong residency at the American Academy in Rome.
+He has received awards from the American Academy of Arts and Letters (Charles Ives Scholarship and Fellowship) and ASCAP, and first prize in the Sixth International Dutilleux Competition (2008), as well as a Rome Prize (2012), resulting in a yearlong residency at the American Academy in Rome.
 He is also the recipient of a 2016 Guggenheim Fellowship.

 His music has been programmed at festivals such as Ultraschall (Berlin), Présences (Paris), impuls (Graz), Cresc.
 Biennale (Frankfurt), Wittener Tage, Tanglewood, Aspen, Mostly Mozart, Helsinki Festival, Musica Nova Helsinki, Centre Acanthes (Metz), Musica (Strasbourg), and Nuova Consonanza (Rome).

-He has co-directed the Talea Ensemble since its founding in 2007, performing as a pianist and serving as Artistic Director.
+He co-directed the Talea Ensemble from its founding in 2007 until 2017, performing as a pianist and serving as Artistic Director.
 In the former capacity, he has worked with prominent composers such as Hans Abrahamsen, Julian Anderson, Pierre Boulez, Steve Coleman, Iancu Dumitrescu, Stefano Gervasoni, Steve Lehman, and Tristan Murail.
 He also has an active role in curating and programming works.

 As a writer and scholar, he wrote a dissertation on György Ligeti (on the Hamburg Concerto), as well as articles on contemporary music for both specialists and a general readership.